NICK MORRISON'S DEBUT ALBUM

 Nick has performed, recorded, and been mentored by legendary jazz trumpeter Clark Terry.
 He has played alongside jazz guitarist and Steeplechase recording artist Craig Brann for over 20 years with five albums to date.
 Additionally, he has shared the stage with many of the world's greatest musicians including drummers Rudy Royston, Jaimeo Brown, Mark Guiliana, Sanah Kadoura, and Josh Dion, singer/songwriters Robbie Gil and Jeff Taylor, saxophonists Greg Tardy and Mark Turner, and trumpeters John Raymond and Freddie Hendrix.

-Nick has amassed a large following on TikTok.
-Since joining the app in the spring of 2021, he has gained over 65,000 followers with over 700,000 likes and millions of views to date.
-Nick has found his audience through presenting his knowledge, enthusiasm, and love of bass playing and to millions of people across the world.
+Nick has amassed a very large following on social media with over 100,000 followers Instagram and 120,000 followers on Tiktok with millions and millions of likes and views.
+Nick has found his audience through presenting his knowledge, enthusiasm, and love of bass playing to millions of people across the world.